An illustration of scales, representing software integration.

 Two-way sync

-This software integration solution creates a two-way relationship between platforms that sends data back and forth.
-That means you could pair a project management tool with a customer service platform, for example, and pull customer data from support tickets for use in your projects.
+These tools create a two-way relationship between platforms to send data back and forth.
+That means you could pair a project management tool with a customer service platform, for example, and pull customer data from support tickets for use in your projects, with updates in both the contact and ticket being reflected in the other tool.

 Automations and other software integration solutions can replicate this in a way, though this usually requires a significant amount of work and frequent troubleshooting.
 A two-way sync is the best way to move data between two tools and keep it up to date.